 This article provides a general overview of the Prepare for OpticsBuilder tool within Opticstudio 20.1 and higher.
-The Prepare for OpticsBuilder tool converts OpticStudio lens files (ZMX files) to the format used by OpticsBuilder (ZBD files).
-This enables the optical engineer to package their design in a format that is easily accessible from within an OpticsBuilder-supported CAD program – such as SOLIDWORKS or Creo.
+The Prepare for OpticsBuilder tool converts OpticStudio lens files (.ZMX, .ZAR and .ZOS files) to the format used by OpticsBuilder (ZBD files).
+This enables the optical engineer to package their design in a format that is easily accessible from within an OpticsBuilder-supported CAD program.

 Prepare for OpticsBuilder makes the handoff between optical and mechanical engineers more efficient by enabling a simple conversion from an OpticStudio model to an OpticsBuilder (ZBD) file.
 The simple conversion process has three steps: User Inputs, Drawing Inputs, and Save .ZBD File.

 The Prepare for OpticsBuilder tool is located in the File...Convert section of OpticStudio.

 Tip: If you do not see the Prepare for OpticsBuilder button, you will need to upgrade to OpticStudio 20.1 or higher.